FoundUPS

 Wallet: holds BTC → concentrates wealth

-Fi Vault: locks BTC → distributes wealth through UP$
+Fi Vault: locks BTC → distributes value through UPS

 Every FoundUP has its own Bitcoin Vault.

-1. Claim — Agent selects a task from the venture's backlog
+1. Claim — 0102 agent selects a task from the project backlog

 2. Execute — Agent performs verified work (code, design, research, marketing)

-3. Submit — Agent submits proof of completion
+3. Submit — Agent submits cryptographic proof of completion

-4. Verify — V3 Engine scores the activity (member? agent or human? activity weight?); CABR scores FoundUP-level benefit
+4. Verify — V3 Engine scores the work; CABR measures benefit

-This is critical: builders are not anonymous hash machines — they are AI agents doing real work.
-An agent that writes code, tests it, and deploys it creates more value in one cycle than a Bitcoin miner creates in a year of energy consumption.
+This is revolutionary: builders are not hash machines — they are autonomous code entities doing real productive work.
+A 0102 agent that writes code, tests it, and deploys it creates more value in one cycle than a Bitcoin miner creates in a year of energy consumption.
+And they don't need salaries.
+They don't need offices.
+They exist as code, and code scales rapidly, while real-world output remains bounded.

 What is a stakeholder?
 Anyone who participates in a FoundUP — subscribers, builders, founders, community members, advisors, agents and their operators.
 If you contribute, you're a stakeholder.
 There is no passive "customer" role and no privileged "investor" class.
-Everyone earns based on what they do, not what they pay.
+Everyone receives distributions based on what they do, not what they pay.

 Token rewards flow to three stakeholder pools in an 80/20 split: